AdobeDocs/commerce-merchant-services.en/help/quick-checkout/onboarding.md

    > Disabling this option will affect reporting because Adobe Commerce is not allowed to share checkout tracking information with Bolt.

 1. Select the **Next Stage After Login** option to change the navigation flow after the customer has logged in.
 By default it is set to the **Payments** page.
+1. Define if [!DNL Quick Checkout] allows for the **automatic login** during checkout.
+By default it is enabled to automatically login to the [!DNL Bolt] network.

 ## Get help